aveeva-devops/kubernetes/docs/Manage_Deployments.md

 Scaling is accomplished by changing the number of replicas in a Deployment.
 Once you have multiple instances of an Application running, you would be able to do Rolling updates without downtime.
 We'll cover that in the next module.
 Now, let's go to the online terminal and scale our application.

-Update number of replicas from 3 to 5 deploy the application using:
+Update number of replicas from 3 to 5 deploy the application using.
+Update helloworld.yml and change number of replicas from 3 to 5.
+Deploy updated changes
 ```
-Kubectl create -f helloworld_service.yaml
+Kubectl apply -f helloworld.yaml
 ```

-Above script will create deployment with 5 replicas (pods).
+Above script will increase pods from 3 to 5 replicas (pods).
 Lets try to delete one of POD and see if it comes automatically:

 ```
 kubectl get pods